stanfordhaskell/cs43/notes/Folds_Scans_Laziness.markdown

 So far, we have seen two higher order functions `map` and `filter` that process lists using other functions.
 Each of these captures a natural class of operations, with `map` operating element-wise on a list and `filter` ... filtering a list.

-A _fold_ is a higher order function that captures the operation of summerizing a list's elements as a single value.
+A _fold_ is a higher order function that captures the operation of summarizing a list's elements as a single value.
+In other contexts, a fold is sometimes referred to as a _reduce_.

 Let us begin by considering an example.
 Assume we have a list of integers and wish to sum them.
 We could restate this problem as accumulating the list values